rikkimax/twp-d/manuscript/content/introduction.md

 12. Different kinds of programming languages and their uses.
 13. Tooling
 14. Designing large programs, what can possibly go wrong?
-TODO: adds e.g. design patterns
+15. Idioms
-TODO: idioms e.g. streams, ranges
+16. Design patterns
-TODO: paradigms (procedural vs functionsal vs oop)
+17. Different kinds of libraries are out there, pro/cons
-TODO: what kinds of libraries are out there, pro/cons
+18. Paradigms (procedural vs functionsal vs oop)
-15. What to do after this book?
+19. What to do after this book?

 T> ## Create, Compile and Delete often!
 T> CCD or Create, Compile and Delete often is a technique used to learn programming.